usrbinsam/backups-of-denial/README.md

 # Backups of Denial

 This program makes a timestamped copy of your Save file each time the game writes to it.
-If a hacker invader manages to corrupt your game save, you have the opportunity to roll back to a good save fle.
+If a hacker invader manages to corrupt your game save, you have the opportunity to roll back to a good save file.

 This runs as a separate process from the game; it is not a mod and therefore does not violate ToS.

+Backups of Denial, by default, will check the basic structure of the save file after each backup.
+If it detects a corrupt file, it will exit to prevent copying more corrupt files.

 ## Setup